top of page

 Yoga Therapy

-Zhangjiajie Meditation
+Zhangjiajie Breathing

-Calm in Yoga
+Calm in Breath

 Sit still in a quiet place, inhale for 2 seconds, slowly breathe out for 4 seconds.